imagej/imagej.github.io/_pages/plugins/balloon.md

 ### Introduction

-A plugin[^1] that allows the segmentation off cell wall boundaries from microscopy images and to extract cell architectures .
+A plugin[^1] that allows the segmentation off cell wall boundaries from microscopy images and to extract cell architectures.
 It uses a physical "balloon inflation" algorithm for finding the cell boundaries from 8bits images.
 Features include:

 -   Extraction of lists of individual cell shapes
 -   The determination of the cells being in contact each other